jazho76/uplink/README.md

 # vmm

-Isolated development environments on top of [Lima](https://lima-vm.io/), built to be effortless to start and maintain.
-Each environment is a full Linux VM defined by a **template** (a git repo with its config, dotfiles, and provisioning), so a clean, sandboxed workspace is one command away and just as easy to recreate.
-Version your environments in git, update them with a pull, and rebuild from scratch whenever you want a fresh slate.
-The dashboard ties it together as the launcher of your workflow: browse your VMs, drop into a shell, start and stop them, and tail logs from one interactive view.
+A tool for managing and launching isolated development environments on top of [Lima](https://lima-vm.io/).
+Each environment is a full Linux VM defined by a template.

 ## Requirements